efuzy/efuzy/docs/src/pages/vue-components/icon.md

 }
 ```

-We should then edit our `quasar.conf.js` (if using Quasar CLI) to add the newly created CSS file into our app:
+We should then edit our `efuzy.conf.js` (if using Efuzy CLI) to add the newly created CSS file into our app:

 ```js
 css: [